kaustubhk24/blog.kaustubh.codes/_posts/2020-10-12-how-to-install-free-easyappointements-on-cpanel.md

 Now upload the .zip file we downloaded from easy appointments site.
 Now we have to extract that file.
 After extraction, you will get a folder with the same name as our zip file name.
 Firstly we can securely delete that zip file.
 Now move the content from our **easyappontments&#8230;.** folder to our **book** folder.

-that&#8217;s it. we completed our first task to upload required files to the server.
+that's it. we completed our first task to upload required files to the server.

 One important task is to rename `config-sample.php` to `config.php` <figure class="wp-block-image size-large">